 Also, flat spots on your tire caused from an uneven wear could cause vibrations in the wheels when it is on motion.
 If you notice that one of your tires is more worn out than the others, you can rotate the uneven one to match the others and this will reduce the effect on your steering till you fix another one on.

 Another tire problem is if one of the tires aren’t properly inflated (especially with large tires).
 A deflated tire can shake the vehicle through the steering.

 If you’ve checked the tires and the problem still isn’t there, then you should check the wheel area considering the fact that they are the centerpiece of the tires themselves.
 The wheel bearings should be your first stop.

-Normally, they could last the entire duration of your use of the car, but then again, if worn out or damaged, they are most likely to have that kind of effect on your steering.
+Normally, they can last the entire duration of your use of the car but then again, if worn out or damaged, they are most likely to have a vibrating effect on your steering.
 You’d have to replace them to fix this problem.

 The ball joints or tie rod ends of the wheels could be the problem too.
 However, for the tie rod ends, it is most likely that the steering wheel only vibrates when you’re driving through corners and not significantly when on a straight lane.